-Parents Of Man Arrested for Creepy Comments To Child In Dixon Comes Forward To Share Battle With Mental Illness
+Parents Of Man Arrested For Creepy Comments To Child In Dixon Comes Forward To Share Battle With Mental Illness

 “He’s there somewhere,” Karen Hea said.

-Their son was released from jail in Solano County on Wednesday, and he has a court hearing next week.MORE NEWS: 2 Elk Grove Unified Employees On Leave After Confederate Flag Spotted In District Vehicle
+Their son was released from jail in Solano County on Wednesday, and he has a court hearing next week.MORE NEWS: 37-Year-Old Martinez Man Identified As Victim In Shooting Outside Elk Grove Hotel